mucommander/mucommander/package/readme.txt

 - Korean translation updated.

 Bug fixes:
-- Fix broken links to: 'Online documentation', 'Report a bug' and 'Make a donation'
+- Fixed broken links to: 'Online documentation', 'Report a bug' and 'Make a donation'
 - If 'open -a Finder $f' is found in commands.xml, it is replaced with 'open -R $f' to preserve the behavior of 'Reveal in Finder' action
 - Make folder operation creates the folder within the correct path rather than always within the root folder of Google Drive.
+- Fixed copying multiple files to Google Drive.

 Known issues:
 - Some translations may not be up-to-date.